Meadowlarke/Bibliography/Illich1970.md

 -: Computer system for educational match making, proposal.

--: #Z: Matching reading partners by title is radically different than the ideas behind "Great Books" clubs where the book selection is chosen by, as Illich puts it "some Chicago Professors."
-Matching reading parters by title of the work they want to discuss is rather more like Plato's dialogues and also allows the students to choose any book for further analysis.

 11: More on his proposed computer system.

 -: Incidental education and the modern world.

 12: Mark, child labor and educational alienation.

--: #Z: It is delusional to think that we can determine what is necessary education for others and what is not.

 -: Durkheim  and the division of society.

--: #Z: Obligatory schooling divides society into the realms of the "academic" and the non-academic.
-It renders education non-worldly and the world non-educational.
+-: Obligatory schooling and the division of society into the realms of the "academic" and the non-academic.

 ## Chapter 2: The Phenomenology of School.